ClusterLabs/anvil/README.md

 * The "Striker" Web interface
 * Tools for Striker dashboards, Anvil! nodes and DR targets

-This project is being designed for RHEL 7, Pacemaker, DRBD v9, Corosync 3 and Kronosnet.
+This project is being designed for RHEL 8, Pacemaker 2, DRBD v9, Corosync 3 and Kronosnet 1.